 You might not realise it, but your employees may already have many of the skills you need to use social networking effectively.
-However, it is important you provide them with the right direction otherwise the time they spend using social media won’t be effective and may even damage your reputation.
+However, you need to provide them with the right support and direction to ensure their time is used wisely and your online reputation is not put at risk.

 “Ask staff to set up new profiles or nominate a social media champion from your existing staff to set up and manage a business profile,” he adds.